nsxiv/nsxiv/README.md

 under GPL-2.0-or-later and aims to be easy to modify and customize.

 Please file a bug report if something does not work as documented or expected on [Codeberg] after making sure you are using the latest release.
+If you're looking to migrate from `sxiv`, see [MIGRATION].
 Contributions are welcome, see [CONTRIBUTING] to get started.

 [Codeberg]: https://codeberg.org/nsxiv/nsxiv/issues/new
 [CONTRIBUTING]: etc/CONTRIBUTING.md#contribution-guideline
+[MIGRATION]: etc/MIGRATION.md

 Features